r13i/fast-digits-extraction/README.md

 # fast-power

-Implementing a fast power algorithm and comparing with existing libraries
+Implementing fast power algorithm and comparing with existing libraries to quickly raise a large integer to n^n and extract least significant digits.